 It is accessible to all, not just to students of the classics.
 Several hundred footnotes explain every historical name and reference, as well as obscure terms, linguistic nuances, places, topics, or textual issues.
 Commentary sections at the end of each book highlight important issues raised in the text.

 In the Kindle version of this book, readers can click on the footnote number in the text to be brought to the footnote itself.

 And while it is intended for the general reader, this book also provides enough rigorous detail to meet the needs of the serious student.

-This is the most complete edition of On Duties available in English.
+This is the most complete and readable edition of On Duties available in English.